eosnetworkfoundation/product/transactions/read-only/parallel.md

 Chain APIs are received on the HTTP thread, processed on the main thread (and producer thread for non-get requests), and responses are sent on the HTTP thread.

+Note: `push_transaction`, `push_transactions`, `send_transaction`, `send_transaction2`, and `compute_transaction` recover the keys in a thread-safe thread pool until they are post to for processing.
+During the key recovery phase they are safe to read-only trx, and safe to run in parallel .

 | API                             | priority    |  Global data modified                       | Safe to read-only trx? | Safe to run in parallel? |
 |---------------------------------|-------------|---------------------------------------------|------------------------|--------------------------|
 | get_info                        | medium_high | none                                        | yes                    | yes                      |